Sebastrion/awesome-unofficial-pc-ports/README.md

 # PlayStation Games
 ### Jak and Daxter

-- ⭐[OpenGoal/jak-project](https://github.com/open-goal/jak-project) -User friendly installer with GUI.You can also easily install Mods, Texture Packs etc.
+- ⭐[OpenGoal/jak-project](https://github.com/open-goal/jak-project) -User friendly installer with GUI.
+You can also easily install Mods, Texture Packs etc.
   - [Simple Tutorial how to install OpenGoal on YouTube](https://youtu.be/vwmkMjYFO-k)

 ### Driver 2